KeighanG/1O2_Intercomparison/README.md

-# 1O2_Intercomparison
+# 1O2 Intercomparison Study Repository
-A repository to hold the data and details of all calculations related to our future publication on the intercomparison of singlet oxygen measurements
+This repository will hold the data and details of all calculations related to our future publication on the intercomparison of singlet oxygen measurements

+Each institution has a folder, and an individual README file with important information relating to their data.